bcgov/gdx-agreements-tracker/docs/guide/backend_api.md

 > 2. Migrations of new tables into the existing Schema
 > 3. Seeding those tables with data

-# Environment Variables for the backend API [/backend/.env](/backend/.env) :
+# Environment Variables for the backend API

-- The .env file is not committed to the repo, you will need to create your own .env file in the backend directory
+- The .env file is not committed to the repo.
 - There is an up to date sample.env file here: [/backend/sample.env](/backend/sample.env)
+- you will need to create your own .env file in the backend directory: ([/backend/.env](/backend/.env))
-- Refer here for the variable values here: [OpenShift config maps for acd38d-dev](https://console.apps.silver.devops.gov.bc.ca/k8s/ns/acd38d-dev/configmaps/0-gdx-agreements-tracker-api-env-config/yaml)
+- For the values you will need, look here: [OpenShift config maps for acd38d-dev](https://console.apps.silver.devops.gov.bc.ca/k8s/ns/acd38d-dev/configmaps/0-gdx-agreements-tracker-api-env-config/yaml)
   > note: The JSON Web Key Set (keycloak ) endpoint is: [https://mykeycloak.com/realms/my-realm/protocol/openid-connect/certs](https://mykeycloak.com/realms/my-realm/protocol/openid-connect/certs)

 ## Create a New API Endpoints for existing Database Tables